Nissan Skyline 2000GT-R Hardtop (1973)

 Road testing the Skyline 2000GT-R Hardtop

 In the past, most fast cars were rough around the edges.
 In times when technology was low, something had to be sacrificed for the sake of performance, but in today’s world, it is by no means impossible to create a car that is smooth, quiet, and effortlessly fast.
-As the flagship of the Skyline fleet that defined an era in the history of domestic automobiles, isn’t it about time that it took on this new possibility?
+As the flagship of the Skyline series that defined an era in the history of domestic automobiles, isn’t it about time that it took on this new possibility?